wanderdust/coin-cnn/readme.md

 ## Creating a web scrapper to gather our data.

 Our web scrapper will extract images from a website.
 To acomplish this I have created a Coin class to store all the relevant data for each coin instance, such as the url to scrap for a specific coin, the name and the images urls we want to download.
 Later on all the images found will be saved in the appropiate folder, labeled accordingly with their id.

+One of the websites being used to collect our images is ucoin.com.
+To gather this data our scrapper first looks at a currency list.
+From here it finds the coin we want and through a found url we go to a gallery where we can find several pictures of the target coin.
+All this urls get saved in our coin instance ready for download.